Research and development

 - How does the grower release the product into the crop?

-Unfortunately every individual organism requires different techniques.
+Every individual organism requires different techniques.
 From initial investigations to the point where in-field trials might commence generally takes 2-5 years.
 If initial field trials are promising and the organism can be reared and handled successfully, another 1-3 years could elapse before a commercial product is ready for market.

 1. Nesidiocoris tenuis for greenhouse whitefly control in tomato and eggplant